History of Yarmouth, Maine: Into the 20th century

-Another, more menacing fire occurred in April 1900, when the corn-canning factory of Asa York caught from a spark blown from the stack of the Walker & Cleaves sawmill.
+Another, more menacing fire occurred in April 1900, when the corn-canning factory of Asa York caught fire from a spark blown from the stack of the Walker & Cleaves sawmill.
 A strong southerly breeze carried the sparks directly across the most thickly settled part of town, causing small fires in various places so that over twenty buildings were burning concurrently.

 In 1903, the post office established a route around town for the rural free delivery of mail.
 Hired was Joshua Adams Drinkwater as the town's first letter carrier.
 Early in the morning he would leave Princes Point, pick up the mail at Lower Falls, and then deliver letters to the northern edge of town, including Sligo and Mountfort Roads.
 Around noon, he would pick up the afternoon sack for the town's western and coastal farms.
 Each day, as he passed his farm on Princes Point Road, he would change horses and eat lunch with his wife, Harriet.
 They had a daughter, Elizabeth.

 In 1918, the Spanish flu hit town in two waves, resulting in 370 infections and fourteen deaths.

 In 1923, town historian William Hutchinson Rowe announced that a history of Yarmouth was in the works.
 The project took fourteen more years to complete, but it was "so thorough that it is still in print".
 Rowe died in 1955, eighteen years after its publication, aged about 73.

+A Grippe epidemic struck the town in January 1944, with two thousand residents placed into quarantine.

 In 1949, Yarmouth celebrated its centenary with a parade.

 Rapid growth was experienced again after 1948, when Route 1 was put through the town.
 Two years later, there were 2,699 inhabitants of the town.
 Interstate 295 was built through the harbor in 1961 (spanning part of the town known as Grantville across to the land between Route 88 and Old Shipyard Road), and the town grew about 40%, from 4,854 residents in 1970 to 8,300 thirty-five years later.